MariiaKaliuzhna/Final_task/README.md

 [Optional] Loggers: Use from the selected framework.

 Project structure:

 po:
+  index.js (re-export);

   pages:
-    base.page.js (base)
+    base.page.js (base),
-    catalogue.page.js (second page where we need to validate title after successfully logging in) index.js (re-export of pages)
+    catalogue.page.js (second page where we need to validate title after successfully logging in), index.js (re-export of pages),
-    login.page (first page where we try to log in)
+    login.page (first page where we try to log in);

   components:
-    base.component.js (base)
+    base.component.js (base),
-    catalogue-title.component.js (title we need to validate in UC-3 after successfully logging in) error-message.component.js (error message we check in UC-1 and UC-2) index.js (re-export of components)
+    catalogue-title.component.js (title we need to validate in UC-3 after successfully logging in), error-message.component.js (error message we check in UC-1 and UC-2), index.js (re-export of components),
-    login.component.js (form with input we need to fill with data in UC-1 and UC-2)
+    login.component.js (form with input we need to fill with data in UC-1 and UC-2);

 config:
-  wdio.config.js (WDIO configuration file)
+  wdio.config.js (WDIO configuration file);

 test:

   data:
-    testData.json (data for parametrize tests)
+    testData.json (data for parametrize tests);

   specs:
-    simple.tests.js (main tasting file) index.js (re-export)
+    simple.tests.js (main testing file);

 To run tests use command: npm test